 Following the completion of their formal creative project, whether occurring during their junior or senior year, Creative Leader Honors students spend their final time on campus developing a retrospective portfolio or public display to encapsulate and reflect on the creative endeavors embarked upon over the course of their time at Northeastern.

 Students starting their sophomore or junior year must submit a portfolio that demonstrates a student’s excellence in one of the College’s academic units.
 The portfolio must also include a personal statement, which provides a narrative of your experiences and capabilities that are represented in your portfolio as well as addresses how you and your creative project exemplify the entrepreneurial spirit of a Creative Leader.
-Applications are due by the 4th Friday of October each year.
-For Fall 2013, an extension until November 15th will be granted.
+Applications are due by the 4th Friday of October, 2nd Friday of February or 4th Friday of June each year.
+The June prior to the start of a student’s senior year is the latest an application may be submitted.

 Applications must be submitted electronically to Adam Smith, firstname.lastname@example.org.